akasht81/technicaltest/README.md

-conda create --name takehometest python=3.9 conda activate takehometest pip install -r requirements.txt
+conda create --name takehometest python=3.9 conda activate takehometest

+clone this repo and cd into the main directory pip install -r requirements.txt

 verify all the files are install by using : pip list